-The Group has operations in Turkey through its indirect subsidiary namely Redstar Havacilik Hizmetleri A.S.

-The functional currency of the subsidiary in Turkey is Turkish Lira.
+The Group has operations in Turkey through its indirect su The functional currency of the subsidiary in Turkey is Turkish Lira

-From 1 April 2022, the Turkish economy has been considered hyperinflationary based on the characteristics established by International Accounting Standard 29, 'Financial Reporting in Hyperinflationary Economies' ('IAS 29').
-This designation is determined following an assessment of a series of qualitative and quantitative circumstances, including the presence of a cumulative inflation rate of more than 100% over the previous three years.

-IAS 29 requires that consolidated financial statements are stated in terms of the measuring unit current at the balance sheet date which requires restatement of non-monetary assets and liabilities to reflect the changes in the general purchasing power of the Turkish Lira.
+From 1 April 2022, the Turkish economy has been considered hyperinflationary based on the characteristics established by international Accounting Standard 29, Financial Reporting in Hyperinflationary Economies' circumstances, including the presence of a cumulative inflation rate of more than 100% over the previous three years.
+Als 29 requires that consolidated financial statements are stated in terms of the measuring unit current at the balance sheet date which requires restatement of non-monetary assets and liabilities to reflect the changes in the general purchasing power of the Turkish Lira.